Hydrolyzed Collagen for Hair: Does It Really Work?

 Healthy hair starts with a healthy scalp, and thatβs where your hair follicles live.
 These tiny structures are responsible for growing each strand, but they can be easily damaged by oxidative stress.
 This damage comes from free radicalsβunstable molecules generated by things like UV radiation and pollution.
 Collagen acts as a powerful antioxidant, fighting off these free radicals before they can harm your follicles.
 By creating a protective environment at the scalp, collagen helps ensure your hair follicles can function at their best, supporting a consistent and healthy growth cycle.
 This defense keeps your hairβs foundation strong and ready to produce vibrant, resilient strands.

-Fueling Your Hairβs Keratin Production
+Fueling Your Hairβs Natural Keratin Production

 Your hair is made up almost entirely of a protein called keratin.
 To produce it, your body needs a specific set of amino acidsβand collagen is packed with them.
 Specifically, collagen provides proline, glycine, and hydroxyproline, which are essential for building strong keratin fibers.
 When your body has an ample supply of these building blocks, it can construct more robust and elastic hair strands.
 This means your hair is not only stronger but also more flexible and less prone to the snapping and breakage that can prevent it from growing long.
 Itβs a direct way to reinforce your hairβs natural structure from the inside out.